matebalint1/snort_src/README.md

 Snort 3 version 3.0.3-5 is surely compatible with the most recent plugin version.

 To install Snort 3, follow the instructions at https://github.com/matebalint1/snort_src/blob/master/docs/Snort_3_on_Ubuntu.pdf "Installing Snort" chapter until cloning the Snort 3 repository.
+It is important to install the libdaq version which can be found in the dependencies folder, otherwise the modification of the main Snort 3 library might be neccesary due to incomplete renaming.

-After cloning Snort 3, run `$ git checkout tags/3.0.3-5` to choose the right version, then continue the installation process.
+After cloning Snort 3, run `$ git checkout tags/3.0.3-5` to choose the right version (or instead of cloning, simply use the submodule in this repository), then continue the installation process.

-Compile times can be cut by using the command `$ make -j $(nproc)` instead of `$ make` to use all available threads.
+Compile times can be shortened by using the command `$ make -j $(nproc)` instead of `$ make` to use all available threads.

 At this point Snort 3 version 3.0.3-5 should be installed.
 Type `$ /usr/local/bin/snort -V` to verify.